Healthy Baby Smash Cake (No Added Sugar)

 • Baking Soda

-How to make Healthy Baby Smash Cake:
+How to make a Healthy Baby Smash Cake:

 • Preheat your oven to 350°F